 Intelligent Transportation System (ITS)

 A system of advanced technologies, known as the Intelligent Transportation System (ITS), is being used to reduce traffic congestion and increase safety on our roadways.
-ITS includes highway message signs, video cameras, on-line communications, traffic signal systems, and automated toll booths.
+ITS includes highway variable message signs, video cameras, on-line communications, traffic signal systems, and automated toll collection.
 Daily commuters, residents, military personnel, tourists, and commercial transporters throughout Hampton Roads are being informed, assisted and influenced by the broad range of services now possible through ITS.

 The HRTPO's vision for the region includes the establishment of a multi-jurisdictional transportation system unified by ITS technologies.
 Over the long-term, this progressive vision includes full-scale communication through Transportation Operations Centers in every city and county that will tie into VDOT’s existing Transportation Operations Center in Va.
 Beach.
 The HRTPO provides support to local communities in ITS endeavors and staffs the Hampton Roads Transportation Operations (HRTO) Subcommittee which seeks to improve operations in Hampton Roads in part through the application of ITS technology.